ebruck/radiotray-ng/README.md

 It became clear as one of the early contributors to the RadioTray project that it was not getting the attention it required and was probably dead.
 A lot of the technologies it used had moved on to newer versions and the bugs started piling up.
 I did my best to help users, but a new start was required.
-So, in early 2016 I began to write a new version.

 The version here is what "I" wanted out of RadioTray.